S-W-Williams/Advanced-Interview-Topics/README.md

 The size of the input is not 3127, but rather Log(3127), which is approximately 12 bits long.
 Thus the time complexity is O(2^Log(N)), which is exponential.

 ## Generating Permutations
+From Sandra Irani's Discrete Math Course Notes.

-For generating permutations in lexicographic order:
+To generate permutations in lexicographic order:

 ```
 - Initialize a list P
 - While P != reverse(P):